birneee/quic-go/README.md

 # Fork of QUIC-GO

+## Security
+Due to lack of security measures, this implementation is intended for research purposes only and should not be deployed on the internet.

 ## Changes to Standard QUIC-GO
-- client migration (for research only)
+- client migration
-- server migration (for research only)
+- server migration
+- store and restore session
+- use encryption breaking proxy

 ## Guides